 How are Snaplock panels installed?

 Alike to Standing Seam, Snaplock requires a continuous substrate.
-This is generally (min) 15 mm construction grade plywood for wall applications and (min) 17 mm construction grade plywood for roof applications.
+This is generally (min) 19 mm construction grade plywood for wall and roof applications.
 Where non-combustibility codes such as AS1530.1 need to be met, Snaplock must be specified in conjunction with a non-combustible substrate, such as Multiboard (click for more information).

-Snaplock uses fixing clips to secure each panel ontothe substrate, Once fixed into the substrate, lay your second panel parallel over the ribs and snap it into place!
+Snaplock uses fixing clips to secure each panel on to the substrate, Once fixed into the substrate, lay your second panel parallel over the ribs and snap it into place!
 See what we did there?
-When it comes to install, the advantage of Snaplock over Standing Seam is no seam closing tools are required, making it a less technical process.
+When it comes to install, the advantage of Snaplock over Standing Seam is that no seam closing tools are required, making it a less technical process.

 For cladding profiles to be compliant and watertight, all applications require custom flashings.
 Because of the bespoke nature of architectural sheet metal cladding, no job is the same and waterproofing details must be detailed by an installer.
 Most installers are qualified roof plumbers with knowledge around waterproofing and custom flashing details.